selimchiki/AppleWatchFaces/readme.md

 - choose current options in CVs ( after loading a new faceSetting )
 - add textures for backgrounds ( so we can have things like vinyl record ), if material does not have #, then try its name as a texture
 - save / revert for current settings
 - add a watch "frame" to the top left of the layout to better see what full screen textures look like
+- send to watch sends whole list
+- watch cycles thru designs using crown
+- organize source files for settings view into group for view